AhmedLOUGHRIBI/BlurDetection/README.md

 # BlurDetection
-This may work as filter to keep just not blurry images and delete the blurry ones.
+The project aims to detect if an image is blurry or not, it may work as filter to keep just not blurry images and delete the blurry ones.

 ## The pipeline contains 2 parts:
 1. Compute the metric: variance of the Laplacian score.